MFG38/vandomizer/docs/readme.txt

 mode can be changed between the three different modes.

-Alternatively, you can change the cvar through the console by typing "vd_spawnmode #", where # is an integer value between 0 and 2.
+Alternatively, you can change the cvar through the console by typing "vd_spawnmode #", where # is an integer value between 0 and 3.
 The respective modes for each value are as
 follows:

+	0 = Disabled
-	0 = Same tier enemy and ammo spawns
+	1 = Same tier enemy and ammo spawns
-	1 = All enemy and ammo spawns
+	2 = All enemy and ammo spawns
-	2 = TOTAL FUCKING CHAOS
+	3 = TOTAL FUCKING CHAOS

 Note that if the cvar is changed mid-game, the change will not take effect until a new level is loaded or the current level is reloaded.